 Our client's land lies within the East Harlow Strategic Masterplan Area, as shown on the Policies Map of the Epping Forest Local Plan.
 The Policies Map shows the East Harlow Strategic Masterplan Area to be the subject of Allocation Reference SP4.3 concerning the East of Harlow Garden Community under Policy SP4 of the Adopted Local Plan concerning Garden Communities.
-Despite this, our client's land remains excluded from the development anticipated by the draft SPD, assumedly in error given the inclusion of the site within the East Harlow Strategic Masterplan Area is now well established in light of the modifications that were made by Epping Forest District Council to the Epping Forest Local Plan as adopted as part of the Development Plan.
+Despite this, our client's land remains excluded from the development anticipated by the draft SPD, assumedly in error given the inclusion of the site within the East Harlow Strategic Masterplan Area is now well established in light of the modifications that were made by Epping Forest District Council to the Epping Forest Local Plan when this was emerging and now by the Epping Forest Local Plan as adopted as part of the Development Plan.
 This is significant and the principal point raised by the representations which must therefore be read as an objection to the draft SPD.
 We address this point further below, before going on to provide our comments upon the remainder of the document.